 Merriam-Webster asked for words that don't have translation to English.
 Here are some

-The Twitter account for the Merrian-Webster dictionary put out a call asking people to share words in other languages that don't fully translate to English.
+The Twitter account for the Merriam-Webster dictionary put out a call asking people to share words in other languages that don't fully translate to English.
 People came through.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.